 Chiffonade: Cutting thin strips of herbs.

-Chill: Cooling the food in the refrigerator or over ice until it is below room temperature.
+Chill: Cool the food in the refrigerator or over ice until it is below room temperature.

 Chop: To cut vegetables into large pieces (about 1/2 inch.
 If the recipe calls for “Finely Chopped,” then the pieces should be about 1/4 inch.

-Coat: Evenly covering the food with flour, bread crumbs, beaten egg, or batter.
+Coat: Evenly cover the food with flour, bread crumbs, beaten egg, or batter.

 Core: Removing the seeds or tough woody center of fruits and vegetables.

 Cream: Beating the ingredients (usually sugar and fat or sugar and egg) to a smooth and fluffy consistency.

 Crimp: Pinching at intervals with the finger or pressing together with the tines of a fork, to seal the edges of a 2 crust pie.